Evolutionary origin of the bipartite architecture of dissipative cellular networks: Results

-To investigate whether dissipative topologies can be evolved from a generic biochemical network of interconnected fuel and regulatory molecules, we performed evolutionary simulations of a general Wright-Fisher model on three classic biological functional networks (Fig \ref{fig:fig2}).
-These included the core motifs for kinetic proofreading of RNA biosynthesis, adaptive responses in sensory signal transduction, and biomolecule oscillations, respectively \cite{Hopfield1974,Cao2015,Lan2012,Ma2009}.
-The full reaction systems consisted of regulatory molecules (for example $S$, $C$, as shown in Fig \ref{fig:fig2}) converting with each other based on mass and energy conservations, and three "fuel molecules" $F_1$,$F_2$ and $F_3$ that were assumed to be produced at constant rates from sources outside the system.
-The fuel molecules had high and low energy states $F_i$ and $F'_i$, respectively, an example would be NTP and NDP in biology systems.
-We assigned the energy gaps $ \Delta E_{F_i}=E_{F_i}-E_{F'_i}$ to the three fuel molecules to be in decreasing order $ \Delta E_{F_1}> \Delta E_{F_2} >\Delta E_{F_3} $.
-In simulations, fuel molecules can directly participate in a substrate conversion reaction $F\rightleftharpoons S$ with reaction rates $k_+/k_- = e^{E_{F}-E_{S}}$, or drive a dissipative reaction $SC+F \rightleftharpoons SC*+F'$ with reaction rates $k_+/k_- =e^{E_SC-E_{SC^*}+\Delta E_F}$.
-In contrast, the regulatory molecules were only able to participate in substrate conversion reactions e.g. $S+C\rightleftharpoons SC$.
-Due to the vast topological space, we initiated random topologies containing the core motifs and several random edges to guarantee the basic function of systems (Supplementary information note 2).
-During each generation, three types of topological changes were allowed to happen at equal rates (1\% for each site): the addition or deletion of a substrate conversion reaction, the addition or deletion of a dissipative reaction and the change of directionality of a dissipative reaction (Fig \ref{fig:fig2}a and Fig. S4).
-The fitness of each predecessor topology was determined by its regulatory or functional performance, which was numerically simulated and calculated.
-For example, for the kinetic proofreading network, we define s, the selective pressure, by the ratio of correctly integrated monomers (Fig \ref{fig:fig2}a, and Supplementary information note 1).
+In all stages of the simulations, fuel molecules can either participate directly in a substrate interconversion reaction $F \rightleftharpoons S$ with reaction rates $k_+/k_- \sim \exp(E_F - E_S)$, or drive dissipative reactions $SC + F \rightleftharpoons SC^* + F'$ with reaction rates $k_+/k_- = \exp(E_{SC} - E_{SC^*} + \Delta E_F)$.
+In contrast, regulatory molecules are only able to participate in substrate interconversion (e.g., $S + C \rightleftharpoons SC$).
+Given the vast topological search space (Table~1), each evolutionary run was initialized with random topologies containing the core motif among other edges to ensure basic functionality (Methods and Supplementary Note~2).
+During each generation, three types of topological mutations were allowed at equal probabilities (1\% per edge): (i) addition or deletion of a substrate-conversion reaction, (ii) addition or deletion of a dissipative reaction, and (iii) reversal of dissipative reaction directionality (Fig.~\ref{fig:fig2}a and Fig.~S4).
+The fitness of each topology was determined by its numerically simulated functional performance.
+For example, kinetic proofreading topologies were evaluated by the selective pressure $s$, defined as the ratio of correctly incorporated monomers (Fig.~\ref{fig:fig2}a, Supplementary Note~2, and Methods).
+Dissipation was quantified as $W = \sum_{\text{all reactions}} (\eta_{\mathrm{forward}} - \eta_{\mathrm{backward}})\ln\left(\eta_{\mathrm{forward}}/\eta_{\mathrm{backward}}\right)$, where $\eta$ denotes the matter flux within each reaction cycle.